theRookieCoder/theRookieCoder.github.io/content/posts/chip8/index.md

 {{< image src="meme.avif" alt="CHIP-8 Meme" >}}

 I first heard of CHIP-8 when I was beginning to learn Rust.
-A Redditor suggested it as a reasonably-sized but simple project to get started with a new progamming language.
+A Redditor suggested it as a reasonably-sized but simple project to get started with a new programming language.
 I tried to write it in Rust, but was unable to even get the obligatory *IBM logo* program to run; likely due to a lack of Rust knowledge, inexperience with programming, or both.
 Anyways, I bookmarked the tutorial with the intent of trying it out some other day, and moved on to other projects.

 Wellll, 3 years have passed since then, and I have become much better at Rust and programming in general.
 About a year ago, I started learning C in Harvard's [CS50x](https://cs50.harvard.edu/x) course, and I really liked its simplicity and closeness to the bare metal.
 After completing the course's C assignments, and creating a [small Arduino project](https://github.com/theRookieCoder/ardudraw), I yearned for more C (as one does).